Tags

 The way it’s reconfigured 5-10-15 Hours becomes a tall-tale, a purposeful exaggeration (or a scene in typical porn movie) rather than an honest expression of a woman’s sexual craving.

 By turning it into fable it actually works to undercut the advances that rock had made in liberating authentic sexual expression.
 After all, if it’s treated as almost farcical then it becomes okay not to take any of it seriously.
-It all becomes a harmless joke.
+The whole thing becomes a harmless joke.

 So let’s go back to the context and change one thing about this and hopefully you’ll see and appreciate the difference.
 Had the two records in question switched places in the release schedule and Brown put out hers last year they would have had no reason to replace the original lyrics.
-You would’ve gotten the better story and an equal performance that rang true.
-Meanwhile The Dominoes hit, now released this month instead, would still have had the same impact in raising the sexual stakes to the limit but wouldn’t have forced Atlantic’s hand to alter their star’s material.
+You would’ve gotten the better story and an equally great performance that rang true.
+Meanwhile The Dominoes hit, now released this month instead, would have simply been seen as upping the ante as they pushed the bounds of decorum even further.

-Instead, unable to comprehend that aspect of the scenario couldn’t be taken any further, this record trips itself up ever so much by trying to top it in the shallowest manner possible and it’s only because Toombs, Brown and the band are SO good they manage to overcome it and still deliver something really enjoyable in the end.
+Instead, having already raised that bar, Atlantic was unable to comprehend that particular aspect of the scenario couldn’t be taken any further and in hoping to compete they tripped themselves up by trying to top it in the shallowest manner possible and it’s only because Toombs, Brown and the band are SO good they manage to overcome it and still deliver something really enjoyable in the end.

 Of course if Atlantic Records happened to be (very) early investors in Viagra then you can disregard this entire premise as then the record would simply be an advertisement that was a half century ahead of its time.